MODERN STORAGE® Unpacked™

 Episode Summary

-Modern Storage® and Modern Storage® help recent grads sort through the chaos of moving out of a college dorm and into real adult life.
+Modern Storage® helps recent grads sort through the chaos of moving out of a college dorm and into real adult life.
 They cover what items are worth keeping, what to finally throw out, and what makes sense to store until you have more space.
 If you are furnishing your first apartment or navigating a roommate situation, this episode gives you a practical framework for making smarter decisions with your stuff.

 Key Takeaways